joshua-m-steed/startup/notes.md

 Example object -> `const o = { a: 1, b: 'animals', c: ['fish', 'cats'] };`
 `const { a, c } = o;` -> Console.log(a, c); outputs: `1, ['fish', 'cats']`
 `const { a: count, b: type } = o;` -> Console.log(count, type); outputs: `1, 'animals'`

+*Debugging JavaScript Tips*
+- Use console debugger.
+You can also use `console.log` where outputs would be to make sure vars and vals are on track
+- You can also go to the browser debugger and select `source` and place breakpoints.
+The code will pause upon refreshing

+*Reactivity*
+Enables with three React pieces: props, state, and render...
+For `state` values, a table is kept for all components where React will request the current state or recent changes.
+Changes will happen asyncronously.
+Uses `updateState` / `useState`
+Example - A color attribute can send it's updated/selected color to another variable so they share the same data.

+With `React.useState` and `setInterval`, you can make changes to values and check it within time.

+`useEffect` is helpful for running something each time the component runs.
+A hook will be grabbed each time unless there are specific dependencies. `[]` as a dependency means it's only called once.
+Hooks must be globally declared in order to be called!

+You can also decide when a clean up happens.
+Use `cleanup()`